naiyerasif/site/content/blog/2019/2019-08-16-linting-typescript-with-typescript-eslint-and-prettier.md

 date: 2019-08-16
 updated: 2019-08-16
 author: [naiyer]
-summary: Setup a TypeScript project with linting by TypeScript ESLint and formatting through Prettier
 tags: ['guide']
 ---

-## Intent

 In this guide, you'll learn to set up linting with [TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) for a TypeScript project with support for Prettier.